-Private equities, infrastructure investments, real estate investments and other alternative fixed income investments are held through ownership in limited partnership arrangements or other similar investment vehicles.
+Alternative fixed income, infrastructure, private equities and real estate investments are held through ownership in limited partnership arrangements or other similar investment vehicles.
 Fair value is determined based on relevant information reported by the General Partner using accepted industry valuation methods using valuations as of December 31 being the most recently available market information.
 These methods include considerations such as earnings multiples of comparable publicly-traded companies, discounted cash flows and third party transactions, or other events which would suggest a change in value of the investment.